 \subsubsection{Using the Same Family of Models}

 Figures~\ref{fig:appendix-llamas-AN},~\ref{fig:appendix-qwen-AN}, and~\ref{fig:appendix-gpt-AN} report the results of Amsterdam and Nottingham for the same family of models, namely Llama-3, 3.1, and 3.3 70B, Qwen-2, and 2.5-72B, and GPT-oss-20B and 120B.
-Results evidence how using the same faimily of models improves the coordination in each task, despite Nottingham remains a task where humans, for ``guess'' and ``coordinate'', still outperform them.
+Results evidence how using the same family of models improves the coordination in each task, despite Nottingham remaining a task where humans, for ``guess'' and ``coordinate'', still outperform them.